-Per SDCL 3-12, contribution requirements of the active employees and the participating employers are established and may be amended by the SDRS board.
-Covered employees are required by state statute to contribute the following percentages of their salary to the plan: Class A members, 6% of salary; Class B judicial members, 9% of salary; and Class B public safety member, 8% of salary.
+Per SDCL 3-12, contribution requirements of the active employees and the participating employers are established and may be amended by the SDRS Board.
+Covered employees are required by state statute to contribute the following percentages of their salary to the plan: Class A members, 6.0% of salary; Class B judicial members, 9.0% of salary; and Class B public safety members, 8.0% of salary.
 State statute also requires the employer to contribute an amount equal to the employee's contribution.
-The City's share of contributions to the SDRS for the years ended December 31, 2022, 2021, and 2020, were \$32,170, \$27,937, and \$25,443, respectively, equal to the required contributions each year.
+State statute also requires the employer to make an additional contribution in the amount of 6.2 percent for any compensation exceeding the maximum taxable amount for social security for general employees only.
+The City's share of contributions to the SDRS for the years ended December 31, 2023, 2022 and 2021, were \$31,229, \$32,170 and \$27,937, respectively, equal to the required contributions each year.